Volume 11, Issue 3 (Spring 2026) Health in Emergencies and Disasters Quarterly 2026, 11(3): 191-200 | Back to browse issues page

 XML Print

-2- Deputy of Development and forecasting General Directorate of Meteorology Golestan Province, Iran
+2- Deputy of Development and Forecasting General Directorate of Meteorology Golestan Province, Gorgan, Iran.

-3- Department of Computer Engineering, Gorgan Branch, Islamic Azad University, Gorgan, Iran
+3- Department of Computer Engineering, GO.C., Islamic Azad University, Gorgan, Iran.

-6- Department of Anesthesia and Prehospital Emergency care, School of Paramedical Sciences, Golestan University of Medical Sciences, Gorgan, Iran. , mohajervatanali@yahoo.com
+5- Department of Anesthesia and Prehospital Emergency Care, School of Paramedical Sciences, Golestan University of Medical Sciences, Gorgan, Iran. , mohajervatanali@yahoo.com

-Background: Situations involving ambulance dispatch can be influenced by environmental factors such as weather and climate.
-Therefore, this study investigates how temperature impacts the response time of emergency medical services in Golestan Province.
+Background: Situations involving ambulance dispatch can be influenced by environmental factors, such as weather and climate.
+Therefore, this study investigates how temperature impacts the response time of emergency medical services in Golestan Province, Iran.

-Materials and Methods: A study was conducted to analyze the impact of temperature on EMS response times in Golestan Province, Iran, from 21 March 2019 to 20 March 2024.
-Data was collected from the pre-hospital care report (PCR) and the Golestan Meteorological Department using the convenience sampling method, and the variability in ambulance response time was examined in relation to the documented temperatures.
+Materials and Methods: A study was conducted to analyze the impact of temperature on EMS response times in Golestan Province, Iran, from March 21, 2019 to March 20, 2024.
+Data were collected from the pre-hospital care report (PCR) and the Golestan Meteorological Department using the convenience sampling method.
+Also, the variability in ambulance response time was examined in relation to the documented temperatures.

-Results: Our research findings revealed that the highest rate of calls leading to ambulance dispatches occurred at an average temperature of 25–30 degrees Celsius (25.79%).
-In contrast, the lowest frequency of calls resulting in ambulance deployments was recorded at temperatures below 5 degrees Celsius (2.17%), a difference that is statistically significant.
-Additionally, we found that the response times at temperatures under 5 degrees and above 30 degrees Celsius were longer than at other temperature ranges and surpassed the national standard.
+Results: Our research findings revealed that the highest rate of calls leading to ambulance dispatches occurred at an average temperature of 25–30 °C (25.79%).
+In contrast, the lowest frequency of calls resulting in ambulance deployments was recorded at temperatures below 5 °C (2.17%), a difference that is statistically significant.
+Additionally, we found that the response times at temperatures under 5 degrees and above 30 °C were longer than at other temperature ranges and surpassed the national standard.

 Type of article: Research | Subject: Special